lse/wakare/docs/binary-ninja.md

 }
 ```

-If we load a trace database and try to get the xref from and indirect virtual call we get this:
+If we load a trace database and try to get the xref from an indirect virtual call we get this:
 ![wakare virtual call](assets/binja-cpp-refs.png)